bolterrific/puppet-github_inventory/README.md

    rvm use system
    ```

-2. Install the RubyGem deps using Bolt's `gem` command
+2. Install the RubyGem dependencies using Bolt's `gem` command

    On most platforms: